JonSno29/JonSno29/README.md

 <img src="userstoryread.gif" width="400px" height="40px"></p>

 ```
-  My name is Jon Snover and I am a University Of Minnesota, Full-Stack Coding Bootcamp Graduate.
+ My name is Jon Snover and I am a Full-Stack web developer,

-  I came across the coding bootcamp while researching and studying to become a Real Estate agent, I asked myself
+ I would love to assist you or your company with whatever needs you have to meet.

-  “What do you really want?”.
-My goal is to become a web developer, I love to problem solve,
+ I love to problem solve, be creative and go above and beyond.
+I am a very hard worker,

-  be creative and go above and beyond.
-I am a very hard worker and believe I would make a strong addition to the your team,
+ I'm not lazy and I don't give up.
+(Like those other dweeb programmers.)

                    Please check out my GitHub.

 ```